isabella232/Bitcamp-React/week2/README.md

 **Homework:**

-Create a video player to  server as practice for updating sibling props
+Create a video player to serve as practice for updating sibling props